-Founded by climbers in 1989, this Vancouver-based outdoor clothing brand has 30 years in tech apparel.
+Founded by climbers in 1989, Arc’teryx is a Vancouver-based outdoor clothing brand that has 30 years in tech apparel.

 Arc’teryx clothes are light and blizzard-ready, built for outdoor extremes and the most severe weather conditions.

-And, while they say quality does not guarantee style, Arc’teryx is famous for its aesthetic clothing collection.
+While they say quality does not guarantee style, Arc’teryx is also considered one of the best streetwear brands.

-The best example is the brand’s Alpha SV Jacket, built on the latest design and tech.
+The brand’s Alpha SV Jacket is the best example, built on the latest design and tech.

 It has evolved from a baggy and oversized style to a slim and modern silhouette.